ruby-processing/ArcBall/README.md

   box(300, 300, 300)
 end
 ```
-Since version 0.0.2, you can also fix rotation to one axis
+Since version 0.0.2, you can also fix rotation to one axis at initialisation

 ```ruby
 require 'arcball'